FabioORamos/pingnoran/Wordpress-evolution/STAGE5 - Add an ELB and ASG.md

 for `Value` set the DNS name of the load balancer you copied into your clipboard Click `Create Parameter`

-# STAGE 5C - Update the Launch template to wordpress is updated with the ELB DNS as its home
+# Update the Launch template to wordpress is updated with the ELB DNS as its home

-Go to the EC2 console https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Home:
+Go to the EC2 console
 CLick `Launch Templates`
 Check the box next to the `Wordpress` launch template, click `Actions` and click `Modify Template (Create New Version)`
-for `Template version description` enter `App only, uses EFS filesystem defined in /A4L/Wordpress/EFSFSID, ALB home added to WP Database`
+for `Template version description` enter `App only, uses EFS filesystem defined in /Pingnoran/Wordpress/EFSFSID, ALB home added to WP Database`
 Scroll to the bottom and expand `Advanced Details`
 Scroll to the bottom and find `User Data` expand the entry box as much as possible.